CHARACTERISTICS OF THE CLASS

 Ability to learn complex tasks and remember how to complete tasks without assistance once trained.

-Ability to verbally communicate in person and by telephone and to perform data entry tasks on a computer which requires dexterity of hands, wrists, and fingers.
+Ability to perform data entry tasks on a computer which requires dexterity of hands, wrists, and fingers.

 Ability to lift and/or carry items which are awkward to grasp or hold on to.